citrix-openstack/blogentries/RDO+XS+Neutron.md

 4.3 Install the XenServer PV tools in the guest VM.

-4.4 Set up DHCP on the HIMN network for the gues VM, allowing each compute VM to access it’s own hypervisor on the static address 169.254.0.1.
+4.4 Set up DHCP on the HIMN network for the guest VM, allowing each compute VM to access it’s own hypervisor on the static address 169.254.0.1.

     domid=$(xenstore-read domid)